My Secret, Forbidden Art Collection, Never Before Seen By Mortal Eyes

 After a few minutes of thought, Andy decided to keep the kit, feeling that it might be fun just to scribble on.

 Things started very slowly for Andy, when first reentering the art world.
-He was no longer in school, and he had no idea as to where to practice.
+He was no longer in school, and he had no idea about where to practice.

 To keep things simple, he would draw simple, everyday objects, during lunch at work.
 As he got better, his interest began to peak, and he soon moved onto drawing portraits of his coworkers.

 Then, boredom started to set in.
-Andy needed some greater challenges, in order to start improving again.
+Andy needed some greater challenges, to start improving again.

 He needed a place that provided an atmosphere to learn new skills, and improve upon current ones.

 Once Andy Discovered The Art Studios, He Was On Fire, Hotter Than Molting Lava

 As soon as Andy walked into the studio, he knew it was the place he needed to be.
 Everybody in the studio took their art work very serious, and were incredible in their own way.

 Andy saw artwork he never knew even existed.
 Some artists worked with charcoal.
 Others painted with watercolors.
 With many being addicted to old-fashioned oil paints.